 Physical health and brain health

-Center for BrainHealth researchers recently published findings from an important study that investigated the cognitive and structural brain changes associated with exercise in adults 60-75 years old.
+Center for BrainHealth researchers published findings from an important study that investigated the cognitive and structural brain changes associated with exercise in adults 60-75 years old.
 In the study, participants engaged in cardiovascular exercise three times a week for one hour.
 BrainHealth researchers found that exercise increased blood flow to the medial temporal lobe, which controls memory.
+Both cognitive training and aerobic training are important to brain health, but in different ways – with aerobic training improving brain blood flow to the brain in general and SMART training improving brain blood flow to the frontal lobes.

 Scientists documented that the brain training of deeper-level thinking carries over into untrained areas allowing individuals to more effectively assimilate, manage and utilize information.
 This revolutionary research shows just how tied together brain health and physical health are, and allows Center researchers to establish the differential benefit of either mental or physical exercising on robust brain function and preventing cognitive decline.

-In a collaborative national research project, Center for BrainHealth researchers are continuously examining the impact of strategy-based cognitive training in individuals faced with complex medical decisions.
+In a collaborative national research project, Center for BrainHealth researchers examined the impact of strategy-based cognitive training in individuals faced with complex medical decisions.

 A National Institute of Health-funded grant aims to yield new discoveries about basic mechanisms of age-change in neural and vascular function and how these changes are tied to performance.